atreyeem99/ORCA-keywords/README.md

 - `TolMaxD 4e-3`  Max. displacement (a.u.)
 - `DryRun false ` estimate the expected amount of memory needed for a total incore and an ondisk calculation (max/min)
 - `XTBVPT2 True` use XTB for the VPT2 correction of the IR
+- `delq 0.5 `  the displacement in dimensionless coordinates used during the VPT2